Mission Statement of our Parish

 The History of Christ the Savior Orthodox Church

-From the early 1970s, current Priest Father Vladimir, Matushka Suzanne Aleandro, and their children were communicants at Three Saints Church in Ansonia, CT.
+From the early 1970s, former rector Father Vladimir, Matushka Suzanne Aleandro, and their children were communicants at Three Saints Church in Ansonia, CT.
 Their pastor, Fr.
 Nicholas Vansuch, visited their home in Oxford and travelled the surrounding countryside.
 With a heart for missions, Fr.
 Nicholas pointed out possible mission sites.
 Southbury had a growing population and a history of an Orthodox presence, including Churaevka, known locally as Russian Village.
 There was no active Orthodox church in the area and Southbury was chosen as an ideal site for a mission.

 By the late 1970s, the Aleandro family was attending Saints Cyril and Methodius Church in Terryville, CT which was led by Fr.
 Michael Koblosh.
 Under his visionary leadership, Terryville experienced much change and dynamic growth including the construction of a new church building.
 Later, Fr.
 Michael was called to serve a parish out of state.
 When he returned and was not yet attached to a new church, he said, “Let’s start a mission!”
 Fr.
 Vladimir often shared with Fr.
 Michael the dream to create a mission in Southbury, a natural progression from Fr.
 Nicholas’ early vision.